Discovery and Validation of Novel Targets for Safe and Effective Treatment of Pain

 • Determining the contribution of peptidase inhibitor 16 to chronic pain using mouse models and human tissues

-• Evaluating the role of calcium channel and thrombospondin-4 interactions on spinal cord sensitization, excitatory synapse formation, and pain state development in neuropathic pain models
+• Evaluating the role of molecular interactions on spinal cord sensitization, excitatory synapse formation, and pain state development in models of neuropathic pain

 • Validating vascular endothelial growth factor receptors 1 and 2 as novel therapeutic targets for osteoarthritis pain

-• Determining mechanisms of sympathetically mediated sensory neuron activation thought to be involved in spontaneous pain
+• Determining mechanisms of activation of sympathetically mediated sensory neurons thought to be involved in spontaneous pain

 • 4E Therapeutics Inc. – Texas